Draft Emergency Ambulance Contract

 19. DURATION OF THE AGREEMENT

 19.1.
-This agreement on the date of signature enters into force … years unless terminated … years for periods of it shall be automatically extended (optional).
+This agreement enters into force on the date of signature and is valid for a period of … years ; it shall be automatically extended for periods of … years unless terminated (optional).

 20. TRANSFER, SUBCONTRACTORS AND REFERENCES